villekf/OMEGA-doc/docs/source/installation.rst

 Python
 ^^^^^^

-If you want Python support, you'll need to install Python.
+You need to have Python installed.
 Any version from 3.8 and up should work, though most likely earlier versions work also.
-You can install Python from the Windows app store or from https://www.python.org/downloads/.
+You should install Python using your the package manager of your distro, e.g. ``sudo apt install python``, though often some version should be preinstalled.

-You'll need to add ``C:\path\to\OMEGA\source\Python`` to PYTHONPATH.
+You'll need to add ``/path/to/OMEGA/source/Python`` to PYTHONPATH.
 The only required package is NumPy (``numpy``). ``scikit-image`` is required if you use extended FOV or binning.
-``pymatreader`` is required in order to load mat-files, this is mainly for PET, but can affect CT or SPECT as well if you load anatomical reference images for priors, for example, from mat-files. ``SimpleITK`` is required to load MetaImage-files, this is again mainly for PET such as GATE attenuation images. ``arrayfire`` is highly recommended, as it allows to display device info.
+``pymatreader`` is required in order to load mat-files, this is mainly for precomputed data, such as example data used by OMEGA examples. ``SimpleITK`` is required to load MetaImage-files, this is mainly for PET such as GATE attenuation images. ``arrayfire`` is highly recommended, as it allows to display device info.

 Furthermore, if you want to use the custom algorithm reconstruction, you'll need ``arrayfire`` and ``pyopencl`` or ``cupy`` and ``torch``.
 All packages can be installed through ``pip`` or ``conda``.

-Note that with ``pymatreader``, you can load measurement data from mat-files, which is useful when running the PET examples as many of them utilize the precomputed mat-files.
+Note that with ``pymatreader``, you can load measurement data from mat-files, which is useful when running the examples as many of them utilize the precomputed mat-files.
 MATLAB and/or Octave is NOT required.
+The benefit of using ``pymatreader`` instead of SciPy is that ``pymatreader`` supports both v7 and v7.3 mat-files.
+SciPy only supports v7 mat-files.

 If you want to load ROOT data, you'll need to make sure that PyROOT is in PYTHONPATH.